 Grégor Puppinck, PHD in Law, is the Director of the European Centre for Law and Justice (ECLJ).
 He is a Member of the OSCE Panel of Experts on Freedom of Religion or Belief.
 He wrote a study on Conscientious Objection and Human Rights, A Systematic Analysis (2017).
-His next book: Les droits de l'homme dénaturé, will be published in French by Le Cerf, November 2018.
+His new book: Les droits de l'homme dénaturé, was published in French by Le Cerf in November 2018.

 The facts.
 In Austria, at a FPÖ conference entitled “Basic Knowledge of Islam”, the lecturer and head of the FPÖ was convicted for saying about Muhammad’s marriage to a six-year-old girl and of his sexual consummation at the age of 9: “What do we call it, if it is not paedophilia?”
 She wanted to warn about the practice of marriage of minors in Islam, following the example of Muhammad.
 While in 2012 she challenged this conviction before the European Court of Human Rights (ECHR), it confirmed the decision of the Austrian judges in a judgment released Thursday, 25 October.
 The ECLJ had intervened in this case to defend the applicant.

 FIGAROVOX.- The European Court of Human Rights has just confirmed the conviction of an Austrian woman who spoke during a meeting about the "pedophilia" of Mohammed.
 What is the reason for this conviction?